univec-ai/postvec/web/docs/reference/gucs.md

 # GUCs

-Read at *use* time, never cached at worker start — that is what keeps `SIGHUP` live.
+Read at *use* time rather than cached at worker start.
+This keeps `SIGHUP` live.
 POSTMASTER settings are only *defined* when `shared_preload_libraries` includes `postvec`.